-Building an Online Resource Library section for a company's website can seem tedious and time consuming.
-However, when handled in a phased, long-term approach, it's actually quite easy.
+Building an Online Resource Library for a company's website can be tedious and time consuming.
+However, when handled in a phased, long-term approach, it's easier and less stressful to accomplish.

 Depending on the business and industry, website resources can range from such topics as: